sora13347959/Krunker.io-Aimbot-Wallhack-Fixed-2019/README.md

 #### PATCH PROOF*** (To be released April 2019)
 #### Nuke after each kill* (To be released April 2019)
 #### Disables people in your server from having hacks so you are the only one who has them (To be Released April 2019)
+#### Stable and Beta versions will be soon so if that one hack is patched, you can use the other one while its fixed (April 2019)
 ##### More coming soon!!!